fuelingtheweb/alfred-workflows/README.md

 	dbPass="password_goes_here"

 After configuring this task, you must hold `cmd` when you select the task in order to run the script as a terminal command.

+Sublime Package Control
+---

+Search Sublime Text's Package Control using the keyword `.spc`.

+[Package Control](https://sublime.wbond.net) is a package manager created by [Will Bond](http://wbond.net).